stellar/friendbot/README.md

 Stellar's native asset faucet.

-Friendbot helps users of the Stellar testnet by exposing a REST endpoint that creates & funds new accounts.
+Friendbot helps users of the Stellar testnet by exposing a REST endpoint that creates & funds new accounts and contract addresses.

 > [!WARNING]
 >